Myrtle Beach Airport sees a slight increase in holiday travel this year

-MYRTLE BEACH, SC (WBTW) — The Myrtle Beach International Airport officials say there’s been a 10 percent increase in holiday travel this year compared to last year.
+MYRTLE BEACH, SC (WBTW) — The Myrtle Beach International Airport has seen a 10% increase in holiday travel this year, compared to last year, according to airport officials.

 Betcher also said that a larger share of travelers are expected during the weekend periods before and after the holiday.